Rust-Sol-Dev/eth-near-marketplace/contracts/eth/README.md

 ## Notes

-* contract owner is the collection creator in ERC721

 * change the `--network` parameter to `mainnet` for production.

 * remember to fill the `.env` file with appropriate parameters.